digitaledgeit/sass-grid/README.md

 ## Notes

-Why 12 columns?
-A number easily divisible by many numbers - 2, 3, 4, 6
+#### Why 12 columns?
+Twelve is easily divisible by lots of numbers e.g. 2, 3, 4, 6

+#### Why not use fractions or percentages?
+Because that would require a lot of selectors, e.g. 1/1, 1/2, 1/3, 2/3, etc

 ## License